-Ongoing issues pertaining to the timely commitment and disbursement of CHDO funds in the County of Maui continued to be of concern.
-To address the issue, HHFDC changed its allocation of HOME funds to an annual rotation, starting with the County of Hawaii in PY2012.
+Issues pertaining to the timely commitment and disbursement of CHDO funds in the County of Maui continued to be of concern in PY2013.
+As a result, HHFDC' changed its allocation of HOME funds to an annual rotation, starting with the County of Hawaii in PY2012.
 The County of Kauai received the State's entire HOME allocation in PY2013, and the County of Maui will receive the entire HOME allocation in PY2014.
 The receiving county is expected to commit and expend the regular entitlement, CHDO reserve, and administrative funds within the timelines established by HUD.